wendahere/GoGetter/Journal.md

 Length of cable to solder would be minimum 15cm.

-Wen Da and Allen drilled holes in parts and tested the mechanism to get ready to pass to Mr Pao.
+Wen Da and Allen drilled holes in parts and tested the mechanism to get ready to pass to Mr Liow.

 ### Wednesday 23/12/2020